You are here

 By way of illustration, the following list provides some examples of circumstances that are special:

-- The claimant is deployed in warlike/non-warlike operations at any time during the six month period.
+- The claimant is deployed in warlike/non-warlike operations at any time during the two year period.

 - The claimant has a disability which affects their capacity to make the election.